Anshul619/HLD-System-Designs/src/DesignComponents/SQLvsNoSQL/ReadMe.md

 - Document databases include the `CouchDB` and `MongoDB`.

 ## Wide-Column Databases
-- Instead of `tables`, in column databases we have column families, which are containers for rows.
+- Instead of `tables`, we have column families in column databases, which are containers for rows.
 - Example - `Apache Casandra`, `Apache HBase` etc.

 ## Graph Databases